romkey/wp-nutrition-label/readme.txt

 == Screenshots ==

 1. Example using the shortcode

 2. Example output

 == Upgrade Notice ==

+= 0.3 =
+* Calculate calories from protein, carbohydrates and fat if no calories specified.

 = 0.2 =
 * Upgrade only needed to get info into plugin directory pages.